 : Students at the Drexel School of Public Health accrue nearly 70,000 hours of real-time public health experience.
 Our students have routinely ranked this experience as one of the most meaningful and fulfilling portions of their academic experience.
 The School of Public Health’s programs teach students to work effectively with and within various agencies and communities.

 Pennoni Honors College: The College’s Cultural Passport program utilizes Philadelphia as a classroom to deepen Drexel students' understanding of the world, their environment and themselves.
 The program provides one free admission to twenty-eight of Philadelphia's best cultural, historical and performing arts institutions during a student’s first year.
 The Lindy Center for Civic Engagement is also housed within the Pennoni Honors College.

-The iSchool at Drexel, College of Information Science and Technology: Beyond education and research, the iSchool aims to connect to its community both within the Philadelphia community and beyond.
+- College of Computing & Informatics: Beyond education and research, the College of Computing & Informatics aims to connect to its community both within the Philadelphia community and beyond.
 Through various programs, labs, and individual work by students, alumni, faculty, and staff, the College maintains relationships with various philanthropic and non-profit organizations, provides outreach services, and makes available educational opportunities and services to residents from underprivileged areas.

 - Kline School of Law: The Kline School’s